Adam Earnheardt

 Author

-Dr. Adam C. Earnheardt is professor of communication studies the department of communication at Youngstown State University in Youngstown, OH, USA where he also directs the graduate program in professional communication.
-He researches and writes about communication and relationships, parenting and sports.
-He writes a weekly column for The Vindicator and Tribune-Chronicle newspapers on social media and society.
+Dr. Adam C. Earnheardt is special assistant to the provost and professor of communication in the department of communication at Youngstown State University in Youngstown, OH, USA where he also directs the graduate program in professional communication.
+He researches and writes on a variety of topics including communication technologies, relationships, and sports (with an emphasis on fandom).
+His work has appeared in Mahoning Matters as well as The Vindicator and Tribune-Chronicle newspapers.

 Categories